github/docs/content/codespaces/developing-in-a-codespace/creating-a-codespace-from-a-template.md

 The files and configuration included in templates are defined in template repositories.
 The template repository is cloned into your codespace when you create the codespace.
 After that, the link is severed, and your codespace won't be linked to a remote repository until you publish to one.

-{% tip %}
+> [!TIP]

-**Tip:** To help people get started with your framework, library, or other project, you can set up a template repository for use with {% data variables.product.prodname_github_codespaces %}.
+> To help people get started with your framework, library, or other project, you can set up a template repository for use with {% data variables.product.prodname_github_codespaces %}.
 For more information, see "[AUTOTITLE](/codespaces/setting-up-your-project-for-codespaces/setting-up-your-repository/setting-up-a-template-repository-for-github-codespaces)."

-{% endtip %}

 ## Creating a codespace from a {% data variables.product.company_short %} template